byzhang23/traffic_fatality/README.txt

 final code.Rmd is the R markdown file for all code, including downloading data.
 Again, please remember to add “./data/raw_data/population/population_md_post2010.csv” before doing further analysis.

+1-exploratory.png and 2-predict.png are plots to be included in our final report.